Commencement (album): Touring and promotion

 Deadsy opened for Static-X, Stone Temple Pilots, Staind, and Linkin Park on the Family Values Tour in the fall of 2001.
 The band also opened for Static-X on a few dates of their own tour.
 During this time, Deadsy's Elijah Blue contributed vocals to "What's Going On (Reality Check Mix)" a collaborative reworking led by Fred Durst.
 In May, Deadsy performed with Papa Roach and the following month joined Puddle of Mudd for the US leg of Korn's Untouchables Tour.
 Late in the summer, keyboardist Dr. Nner allegedly broke both wrists but continued touring.
 The band played with Taproot and Dredg in August.

 "The Key to Gramercy Park" was originally released alongside "Mansion World" as a double A-sided single in late 2001.
 It was then re-released in anticipation of Commencement and to coincide with its music video.
-The video was directed by Fred Durst at Hayvenhurst Studios in Van Nuys, California and debuted on April 31, 2002.
+The video was directed by Fred Durst of Limp Bizkit at Hayvenhurst Studios in Van Nuys, California and debuted on April 31, 2002.
 Durst, who became a fan after hearing Deadsy's earlier material, praised the band's willingness to shoot extensively in a cloud of CO_{2}: "I laid down in it for 10 seconds and my throat dried up and I was feeling nauseous.
 These guys have been in it for three hours...
 This is their first video and they are seriously taking a beating."
 The haunting video has each member associated with a specific color and graphic.
 Frontman Elijah Blue noted that it "has sort of a remedial context to its visuals.
 It kind of explains a little bit about the band."
 Blue also described the song as "kind of the Trojan horse of the record...
 We feel like this is simply a good rock jam.
 It's very impressionistic.
 It's very powerful and simply in your face."
 The song did not manage to chart.

 A cover of Sebadoh's "Brand New Love" would serve as a follow-up single in October 2002.
 It, too, had a music video released in November which contained concert footage with brief cameos of numerous tour mates.
 Like its predecessor, "Brand New Love" would not land on the charts.
 Deadsy had reportedly wanted to release "Winners" or "Mansion World" as a third single, but this did not occur.

 A live performance of "Tom Sawyer" was included on the Family Values Tour 2001 compilation released in May 2002.
 A remix of the track "Mansion World" by trance music group Deepsky was included on their 2002 album In Silico, titled "The Mansion World (Deepsky's Trippin' in Unknown Territory Mix)."